 Because trusts cannot die, probate does not apply to them.
 When the trustee passes on, the trust distributes the assets as directed.
 It skips probate, avoiding time, publicity, and legal fees.

 What is Probate?

-Whenever a person passes on their Last Will and Testament goes to the probate court where the court will divide their assets and make sure any debts are paid.
+Whenever a person passes on, their Last Will and Testament goes to the probate court.
+Probate court will divide their assets and make sure any debts are paid.

 Probate holds on to any assets to make sure creditors are paid.
 This costs the estate money for court fees and attorney fees.

 What is the Worst Case Scenario Without a Living Trust?

 Without a living trust, if both parents die, then the life insurance money will end up in probate.
 Judges will not give a large life insurance check to a minor.
 The money stays in probate until the children come of age or the court decides the best course of action for it.
 This depends on your state laws.
 Even if you name your minor children as beneficiaries on the life insurance policy, they will not be handed a check.

 This means that the life insurance which was supposed to help pay for someone to raise your children can stay in limbo until they reach 18.
 During this time the amount from the life insurance gets smaller and smaller from court fees and attorney fees chipping away at it.

 How Does a Living Trust Protect Your Children?

 Living trusts don’t go into probate.
 When you name your trust as a beneficiary of your life insurance policy, then the money will go into the trust instead of into probate.
 That means the court and attorney fees don’t apply.